 Chase O’Farrell | Policy Aide

 Chase O’Farrell is a San Diego County native.
-Chase recently graduated from California State University San Marcos with a political science degree and history minor.
-At CSUSM, he was a member of the Sigma Chi fraternity and served as chapter president his senior year.
-Chase was also a previous intern in the Supervisor’s office who joined the District 5 team to work in policy.
+Chase graduated from California State University San Marcos with a degree in Political Science and a minor in History.
+Chase previously interned in the Supervisor’s office and later joined the District 5 team after graduation to work in policy.
 Chase assists in multiple policy areas and is considered our “jack of all trades.”
 He works closely with our policy team to advance the Supervisor’s legislative goals and concerns of District 5 residents.
+Chase handles state issues and legislative tracking.
+Please reach out to him regarding all your needs with the Assessor/Recorder, Animal Services, General Services, Intergovernmental Affairs, Libraries, and Treasurer-Tax Collector.

 Outside of work, Chase enjoys spending time with friends, snowboarding, skateboarding, and dirt biking.